 Vatican promises ‘clarifications’ over Pope cover-up claims

-Pope Francis’ top advisers have said the Vatican is preparing the “necessary clarifications” about accusations that the Pope covered up the sexual misconduct of a now-disgraced American cardinal.
+The Vatican is preparing the “necessary clarifications” about accusations that senior Vatican officials including Pope Francis covered up the sexual misconduct of a now-disgraced American ex-cardinal, Francis’s top advisers said.

-Francis’ nine cardinal advisers expressed their “full solidarity” with the Pope over the scandal, which has thrown his papacy into crisis.
+In a statement, Francis’s nine cardinal advisers expressed their “full solidarity” with the Pope over the scandal which has thrown his papacy into crisis.

-The cardinals, who are meeting this week at the Vatican, issued a statement saying the Holy See “is working on formulating potential and necessary clarifications”.
+The cardinals, who are meeting at the Vatican this week, said they were aware that “the Holy See is working on formulating the potential and necessary clarifications”.

-Francis has refused to respond to claims by the retired ambassador to the US, Archbishop Carlo Maria Vigano, that Francis rehabilitated ex-Cardinal Theodore McCarrick from canonical sanctions imposed on him by Pope Benedict XVI.
+Francis has refused to respond to an 11-page document published on August 26 by a retired ambassador to the US, Archbishop Carlo Maria Vigano.

-The Vatican has known since 2000 that McCarrick slept with seminarians.
+The Vatican has known since at least 2000 that McCarrick slept with seminarians.

-The Pope’s refusal to immediately respond to Mr Vigano’s claims has frustrated many Catholics in the US who were already outraged that McCarrick’s penchant for seminarians and young priests was apparently an open secret in some Catholic circles.
+Francis’s refusal to immediately respond to Mr Vigano’s claims has frustrated many Catholics in the US, who were already outraged that McCarrick’s penchant for seminarians and young priests was apparently an open secret in some church circles.

-That outrage has been compounded by revelations of the Pennsylvania grand jury report, detailing the abuse of more than 1,000 children by 300 priests over 70 years, while bishops covered up for them.
+That outrage has been compounded by the revelations of a Pennsylvania grand jury report detailing the abuse of more than 1,000 children by 300 priests over 70 years, while bishops covered up for them.